MagicJinn/SSea-Story-Crafter/README.md

 ## [Try it live!](http://magicjinn.github.io/SSea-Story-Crafter)

 Create your own Sunless Sea stories and mods with this (relatively) easy to use UI.
+Currently supports qualities, with coming support for stories, and possibly more!

 ## [How to use](https://github.com/MagicJinn/SSea-Story-Crafter/blob/main/docs/Usage.md)